 >>

-The early church had very few manuscripts, so they couldn’t read the Bible
+The early Church had few manuscripts, so they couldn’t read the Bible

-all day, yet they did come together on a regular basis and publicly read the
+all day like we can, yet they did regularly come together and publicly read the

-manuscripts and discussed the word of God and spent a lot of time together
+manuscripts and discussed the word of God and spent time in prayer according

 of God was so important to the people that when Gutenberg finally invented

-his printing press, his very first project of mass production was the Bible.
+his printing press, the very first project of mass production was the Bible.

 This happened in the 1400’s, so for over 1400 years people lived without a